-Since 2014, our sailing programme has inspired 300 students from an inner-city London school (Greig City Academy) to transform their lives through sailing.
+Since 2014, the GCA sailing programme has inspired over 300 students from an inner-city London school to transform their lives through sailing.

 Students have been introduced to sailing and pursued it to different levels from dinghies to inshore and offshore racing.
 They have developed resilience, confidence and a new level of aspiration.